mihikakamat/Mihika-Kamat---BlueStamp-Portfolio/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE --->

+**Description:**
+In this milestone, I put together the cardboard body of the robot with its electrical circuit.
+This circuit includes 2 RGB LEDs, 5 servos controlling the motion of the limbs and head, and 2 sensors: an Ultrasonic Sensor and a Microphone.
+The robot has three modes, 1) when the Ultrasonic Sensor is activated, 2) when the microphone is activated, and 3) when neither sensor is activated.
+In the first mode, the Ultrasonic Sensor detects that an object is within 50 centimeters of the robot and responds with red flashing eyes, and sweeping arms.
+In the second mode, the Microphone detects a sound of significant volume and responds with blue flashing eyes and sweeping arms.
+In the third mode, the robot is static, with eyes shifting from purple to blue to pink to off.

+**Status:**

 # Second Milestone